 What is different about your literary consultancy service?

 I am an experienced novelist (published by Penguin, Bloomsbury, many international publishers and a digital publisher) as well as a fully qualified coach and teacher, with twenty years experience of the writing and publishing world.
 The team are all experienced in their spheres.
 The team includes novelists, playwrights, screenwriters, editors, agents and publishers.
 Between us, the team have helped many clients to get their work published.
 Our primary aim is to empower you as a writer.
 In order to do this, your literary consultant will be honest with you at all times about the readiness of your work.
 We will tell you whether we believe your work is ready for submission – and if there is work to be done, we will give you clear direction about the nature of that work.

 What is the Reader’s Report?

 The Reader’s Report is a detailed, written report, which gives full editorial comments on the work submitted.
 It includes a summary of the work’s strengths, as well as constructive suggestions for improvement and editing.
 The report for a full-length manuscript will be between 7-10 single-spaced pages.
-We also pencil annotate the manuscript with comments.
+We also annotate the manuscript with comments, usually via track-changes.
 Please note that this is not a full editing service, although we can quote for full editing.

 The Literary Consultancy Reader’s Report includes:

 - A summary of our response to the work and our objective advice on its market-placing and readiness

 - Notes on the synopsis (if submitted) and its effectiveness